-So you get up in the morning, brush your teeth, use that comb you really like to do your hair, eat your favorite cereal and start the day.
-Or perhaps you count to ten before you blow out your birthday candles.
-Or perhaps there is a specific order that the ornaments go on the Christmas tree.
-Or maybe your family has a certain religious thing that they do every time someone is born in the family.
-Or perhaps you end every text message with a smiley with the tongue hanging out – not just the regular old smiley.
-Same ol’ same ol’.
-Predictable.
-Comfortable.
-Your thing.
+So you get up in the morning, brush your teeth, fix your hair, eat your favorite cereal and start the day.
+Or perhaps you count to ten before you blow out your birthday candles?
+Or perhaps there is a specific order that the ornaments go on the Christmas tree?
+Or maybe your family has a certain religious ritual they perform every time someone is born in the family?
+Maybe you end every text message with a smiley face with its tongue hanging out instead of just the regular old smiley?

 So what’s with the “rituals and routines” phrase, I bet you are asking.
 Well, I guess I got a little psychological on you all.
 Rituals and routines are things that are very important in keeping relationships and people sane.
 It’s also all those things I listed above (which is what they all have in common in case you were wondering).

 But rituals and routines are two slightly different things.
-Routines are things they we do every day.
-Without thinking about it.
-Like brushing our teeth.
-Like eating dinner at precisely six pm every day.
-They provide the structure.
+Routines are things you do every day without thinking about it, like brushing your teeth or eating dinner at precisely six o’clock every evening.
+Routines provide structure.
 You know things are going to happen a certain way every day because they always do.

 I bet you can think of tons of routines and rituals that you do all the time.
 Some of them might be better than others (eating pumpkin cheesecake on Thanksgiving would definitely rate above taking out the trash every Saturday), but they provide a sense of comfort all the same.

 Changing routines can even be good for your mental health.
 Doing the same thing over and over again can be comforting, but it can also be boring.
 Walking the same route to school or eating the same lunch gets old.
 How about finding a new route or trying a new food?
-Or maybe adding a different exercise or activity on the weekend would be nice.
-Sometimes it is even fun to do absurd things like eating dessert first or having pancakes for breakfast.
-Shake things up!
+Or maybe adding a different exercise or activity on the weekend?

-Why don’t you give it a try and add something new that can help make your life more colorful!
+Give it a try and add something new that can help make your life a bit more colorful!